Asymptotics of relative heat traces and determinants on open surfaces of finite area: Notation and definitions

+In this section we give few properties of metrics that are conformal to each other.

-In this paper we consider conformal factors that are the exponential of smooth functions on $M$.
-These functions are often denoted by $\varphi$. \textbf{We call these functions the conformal factor}.
-Depending on the case they may have compact support or not.
-If the support is not compact we usually require some decay at infinity of the function $\varphi$ as well as some of its derivatives.
+A conformal transformation of a metric $g$ on $M$ is a metric $h$ defined as $h=\rho g$ where $\rho\in C^{\infty}(M)$ and $\rho>0$.
+In this paper we write the function $\rho$ as $\rho = e^{2\varphi}$ with $\varphi \in C^{\infty}(M)$. {\it We call the function $\varphi$ the conformal factor}.
+Depending on the case the conformal factor may have compact support or not.
+If the support is not compact we require $\varphi$ as well as some of its derivatives to decay at infinity.
 In what follows the metric $h$ will always denote a conformal transformation of $g$.